• Contact Info:

-a local rule-of-thumb is to expect to travel half the distance you can on a good Sierra trail (and "difficult" ["orange" on map] ones take longer)
+a local rule-of-thumb is to expect to travel half the distance you can on a good Sierra trail (and "difficult" ones – "orange" on trail conditions map – take longer)

-A PCT afficionado I met at one camp complained about not being able to log as many miles as he'd been expecting.
-Wilderness hikers should think about "effort", not just "miles".

-Terrain contrasts make Big Sur visually spectacular - but this also creates large elevation such terrain, many trails contour along the steep slope - this often results in narrow tread, tread with side-slope, and washedout/landslide sections.
+A PCT aficionado I met at one camp complained about not being able to log as many miles as he'd been expecting.
+Wilderness hikers should think about "effort", not simply "miles".
+Terrain contrasts make Big Sur visually spectacular - but this also creates large elevation many trails contour along the steep slope - which often results in narrow tread, tread with side-slope, and washout/landslide sections.